A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Definitions and preliminaries

-As stated before, the metric, analytic and geometric definition of quasiconformality are all quantitatively equivalent in the Heisenberg setting.
+and $|\cdot|$ is obtained from the inner product which makes $\{X,Y\}$ orthonormal.
+A map $f$ is said to be \emph{quasiconformal} if it is $K$-quasiconformal for some $1\leq K<\infty$. \end{definition} Quasiconformal mappings are also absolutely continuous in measure (Proposition 3 in \cite{MR1317384}) with $J_f>0$ almost everywhere on $\Omega$.
+This allows to show that the metric and analytic definition for quasiconformal mappings between domains in $\Hei$ are quantitatively equivalent to a third condition, the \emph{geometric definition}, based on the $4$-modulus of curve families.
 We have decided to define ``$K$-quasiconformal'' through the analytic distortion inequality \eqref{eq:analyt_dist_ineq}.
-This is a matter of taste, but is convenient due to the following implications for a homeomorphism $f$: \begin{enumerate} \item $K$-quasiconformal $\Leftrightarrow$ metrically quasiconformal with $\mathrm{ess sup}_{p\in \Omega} H_f(p)\leq \sqrt{K}$, \item $K$-quasiconformal $\Rightarrow$ geometrically quasiconformal with $L=K$. \end{enumerate}
+This is a matter of taste, but is convenient due to the following implications for a homeomorphism $f$ on $\Omega \subset \Hei$:

-Given the equivalence of the definitions presented above, the inverse of a quasiconformal mapping is quasiconformal.
-More precisely we have the following theorem due to Kor\'anyi and Reimann (\cite{MR1317384}, Proposition 20).